indigo-astronomy/indigo/indigo_docs/INDIGO_DEVICE_ACCESS_CONTROL_AND_LOCKING.md

 It is important to note that **protected devices** can not be exclusively locked.
 Only **public devices** can be locked at connect, if the connection request has *token* attribute set.
 This will set temporary **device token** on the server which will be valid until the device is disconnected.

-## INDIGO Access Control List
+## INDIGO Device Access Control List

-INDIGO uses internal access control List (ACL) to manage device access.
-Each property change request must have the **token** option correctly set to access **protected** or **locked** devices.
+INDIGO uses internal device access control list (ACL) to manage device access.
+Each property change request must have the *token* attribute correctly set to access **protected** or **locked** devices.
 This is done automatically by the INDIGO framework.
-First the framework looks up the **device token** in the client ACL and if found it is used.
-If not found it looks if there is a **master token** set on the client and uses it.
-If none of the two tokens are found, it sends basic request hoping that the device is neither **protected** nor **locked**.
+First the framework looks up the **device token** in the client device ACL and if found it is used.
+If not found, it looks if there is a **master token** set on the client and uses it.
+If none of the two tokens are found, it sends basic request (without *token* attribute set) hoping that the device is neither **protected** nor **locked**.

-On the client the ACL is like an internal password storage, that will be automatically used by the framework, to request access to a specific device.
+On the client the device ACL is like an internal password storage, that will be automatically used by the framework, to request access to a specific device.
 However on the server it has a different meaning.
-The server ACL is the list of tokens against which the client provided token will be verified and if they match the access will be granted.
+The server device ACL is the list of tokens against which the client provided token will be verified and if they match the access will be granted.

-## INDIGO Access Control List API:
+## INDIGO Device Access Control List API:

-INDIGO supports internal token based ACL that can be handled by several calls.
-As mentioned above servers and clients have separate ACLs but they are handled by the same framework functions:
+INDIGO supports internal token based device ACL that can be handled by several calls.
+As mentioned above servers and clients have separate device ACLs but they are handled by the same framework functions:

-- *indigo_add_device_token(device_name, token)* - add device and token to the ACL
+- *indigo_add_device_token(device_name, token)* - add device and token to the DACL

-- *indigo_remove_device_token(device_name)* - remove the device from the ACL.
+- *indigo_remove_device_token(device_name)* - remove the device from the DACL.
 On server it means that the device will not be protected.

-- *indigo_get_device_token(device_name)* - get the device token from the ACL.
+- *indigo_get_device_token(device_name)* - get the device token from the DACL.
 If not set, returns 0.

-- *indigo_get_device_or_master_token(device_name)* - get the device token from ACL if set.
+- *indigo_get_device_or_master_token(device_name)* - get the device token from DACL if set.
 If not, get the master token.
 If none of the two is set return 0.

 - *indigo_get_master_token()* - get the master token if set.
 Otherwise returns 0.

 - *indigo_set_master_token(token)* - set master token.

-- *indigo_clear_device_tokens()* - clear the whole ACL
+- *indigo_clear_device_tokens()* - clear the whole device ACL

-- *indigo_load_device_tokens_from_file(file_name)* - Load ACL from file.
+- *indigo_load_device_tokens_from_file(file_name)* - Load device ACL from file.

 The formal function declarations are available in [indigo_token.h](https://github.com/indigo-astronomy/indigo/blob/master/indigo_libs/indigo/indigo_token.h)